-Patient values, experience on or expectations for treatment: disease control, less toxicity, improved QoL, and access to affordable oral therapies
+Patient values, experience on or expectations for treatment: disease control, less toxicity, improved QoL, and access to affordable oral therapies oral therapies.

-Patients indicated they value and prioritize new treatments that can offer increased effectiveness (i.e., disease control), decreased toxicity, improved QoL, accessible and affordable treatments, and access to oral therapies.
 Of those surveyed, 22 patients and nine patients had frontline treatment experience with ACA (monotherapy) and ACA-OBI, respectively.
 More than two-thirds of ACA patients (68%) and more than three-quarters of ACA-OBI patients (78%) reported that acalabrutinib managed all their symptoms.
-The only symptoms that were reported to be not managed by acalabrutinib in more than 10% of patients in either treatment experience group were fatigue and lack of energy (26%).
-Among those who experienced treatment-related side effects, muscle or joint pain, and headaches were the most reported side effects in the ACA and ACA-OBI treatment experience groups, respectively.
+The only symptoms reported to be unmanaged by acalabrutinib in more than 10% of patients in either treatment-experience group were fatigue and lack of energy (26%).
+Among those who experienced treatment-related side effects, muscle or joint pain, and headaches were the most reported side effects in the ACA and ACA-OBI treatment-experience groups, respectively.
 Reduced blood counts appeared to be more common among patients treated with ACA-OBI and included anemia, thrombocytopenia, and neutropenia being reported more often.
-Treatment-related fatigue was reported to have a "significant" or "very significant" impact on QoL, while treatment-related headache was never reported to have a "significant" or "very significant" impact on QoL in both treatment experience groups.
+Treatment-related fatigue was reported to have a "significant" or "very significant" impact on QoL in both treatment-experience groups.
 Overall, acalabrutinib was reported to be an effective treatment with mild side effects allowing for patients to maintain or regain a good QoL.